-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-Despite past sweeping statements that SCD is only found in the Black community, SCD can actually affect anyone of any race or ethnicity.
+When someone has SCD, it means they’ve inherited two abnormal hemoglobin genes (one from each parent).
+Despite the widespread misconception that SCD is only found in the Black community, SCD can affect anyone of any race or ethnicity.

 Early symptoms include:

-The pain is described as sharp, intense, stabbing or throbbing and can possibly land the person in the hospital for several days.
-The pain can affect any part of the body and in more than one place at a time.
-The pain often occurs in the:
+Pain can happen in people with SCD when oxygen isn’t delivered throughout the body.
+They may feel crisis pain — pain that lasts several hours or even several days.
+This happens when sickled cells block small blood vessels that carry blood to the bones.
+The pain is described as sharp, intense, stabbing or throbbing.
+People who have a pain crisis can in the hospital for several days.
+The pain can affect any part of the body and more than one part at a time.
+Pain often occurs in the:

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.